harsha-kadekar/harsha-kadekar.github.io/_posts/2026-02-14-my-personal-laptop-setup.md

 updated: 2026-02-14
 ---

 This post describes how I setup my personal laptop.
+To just view the list of applications I use, visit [My Personal and Development Configuration]({% post_url 2022-05-13-my-development-configuration %}) page.

 The use my personal laptop for few things at home
 - Personal Home Management Tool - Keeping track of tasks, accounting, preparing documents, investigating about various chores, etc.
 - Personal Home Entertainment System - We do not have a separate T.V. at home.
 Any entertainment we want to view is via this personal compute and a big monitor.
 - Development Machine - Used for our personal tech projects.
 Both me and my wife has our own login and we code and build stuff.